dojeon-ai/Hare-Tortoise/Readme.md

-# Slow and Steady Wins the Race: Maintaining Plasticity with Hare and Tortoise Networks
+# Maintaining Plasticity with Hare and Tortoise Networks

-This repository is an official PyTorch implementation of the paper, Slow and Steady Wins the Race Maintaining Plasticity with Hare and Tortoise Networks, ICML 2024.
+This repository is an official PyTorch implementation of the paper, *Slow and Steady Wins the Race Maintaining Plasticity with Hare and Tortoise Networks*, ICML 2024.

 Authors:
 [Hojoon Lee](https://joonleesky.github.io/),